International Students at Columbia College-Denver

 - First-time attendance: International students must take a full course load each session with the exception of their vacation period.
 This may include one online and one on-campus course.
 Students only are authorized to drop below full-time status for medical necessity or during their final session.

-- Vacation: International students need to complete four successive sessions before taking a vacation.
+- Vacation: International students need to complete the equivalent of one academic year, or four sessions, before taking an annual vacation period.
+Students are permitted to take only one vacation period per academic year.
 Once a vacation period is established, a student must take this time off.
 Columbia College-Denver also needs to be notified in writing of the vacation before the start of the preceding session.

 - Optional Practical Training: Students may apply two sessions before they complete their degree requirements.